WebScaleSoftwareLtd/discobolt/README.md

 ```

 The body that is sent is converted to the content type that the user requested.
 If the user did not request a content type, it will be sent as JSON as per above.

+## Redirects

+Redirects are done by returning the `discobolt.Redirect` struct either as a error or the result.
+Discobolt will automatically redirect to the content following the struct contents.

+Redirects cannot be nil pointers.